Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 (“Act”)

 2. Statutory Basis

-With respect to the proposed changes to the Audit Committee's compositional requirements, Phlx believes that the change will provide greater flexibility to NASDAQ OMX with regard to populating a committee that includes Directors with relevant expertise and that is not excessively large in relation to the size of the full Board of Directors, while continuing to ensure that Directors associated with members and member organizations of Self-Regulatory Subsidiaries do not exert disproportionate influence of the governance of NASDAQ OMX.
-The change would not affect NASDAQ OMX's compliance with Section 10A of the Act, SEC Rule 10A-3 thereunder, and NASDAQ Rule 5605(c), as the committee would continue at all times to be composed solely of Directors who are independent within the meaning of those provisions.
+Phlx believes that the change will provide greater flexibility to NASDAQ OMX with regard to populating a committee that includes Directors with relevant expertise and that is not excessively large in relation to the size of the full Board of Directors, while continuing to ensure that Directors associated with Exchange members and other broker-dealers do not exert disproportionate influence of the governance of NASDAQ OMX.

 B. Self-Regulatory Organization's Statement on Burden on Competition